-When it comes to building and maintaining a website, it is crucial that you conduct thorough research before getting started.
+When it comes to building and maintaining a website, you must conduct thorough research before getting started.
 There are several features to look for, ranging from a server location to website security.
 Your website provider’s facility can make or break both your and your website visitors’ experience.

 6 questions you should ask your school website provider

-Before you choose a website provider, you must ask certain questions.
+Before you choose a website provider for your school, you must ask certain questions.
 This way, you can avoid problems such as frequent downtime, inadequate bandwidth, etc. Here are the six questions you should ask your school website provider before opting for their service.

 1. Questions about the timeline